 For the second question, I ask whether a place’s racial composition at the end of a period is significantly associated with having conducted annexations during the period, and whether the Shelby decision changes this relationship.
 In addition to the above two variables, I also include a binary indicator of whether the place annexed in that period.
 I use a three-way interaction term between these variables.
 The coefficient on the annexation term itself allows me to see whether annexations are associated with reductions in minority racial composition.
 If the coefficient on the interaction term is significant, Section 5 invalidation moderates the relationship between annexation and racial composition.

-Control variables
+Control Variables

 I include place- and block-level control variables to account for characteristics of the municipality and of its surrounding, annexable blocks.
 The source of place-level variables is as described above.
 For block-level data, I use linear interpolation to generate data for 2007 and 2014 using 2000, 2010, and 2020 Census data.
 To harmonize 2000 and 2020 data to 2010 boundaries, I use the 2000-to-2010 and 2020-to-2010 block-to-block crosswalk files provided by the NHGIS.
 Unique cross-year block pairs are selected by only retaining blocks with the largest areal overlap.
 Blocks with missing weights, no corresponding 2010 block IDs, or missing data at either the beginning or end of the period are dropped from the analysis.
 Variables are then multiplied by the weights given in the crosswalk files (Manson et al. 2021).